Cell Sensitivity, Bandpass & Grade

 The first factor to consider is glass thickness.
 The applied magnetic field

-You can see by the green line on the graph (above) how quickly the strength falls off a short distance away
+You can see by the green line on the graph (above) how quickly the strength falls off a short distance away from the

 A typical Neodymium magnet will exert much more field strength than can be obtained from a small coil around a core.